The City of Chicago has issued updated travel guidance for colleges and universities effective January 14, 2021.

-Although Governor J. B. Pritzker has not issued a new Executive Order imposing requirements on employers to date, in light of the increasing number of daily cases of COVID-19, the Illinois Department of Public Health (IDPH) made a recommendation on November 11 that employers consider allowing their employees, to the extent possible, to work from home for the next three weeks.
+Although Governor J. B. Pritzker has not issued a new Executive Order imposing requirements on employers to date, in light of the increasing number of daily cases of COVID-19, the Illinois Department of Public Health (IDPH) made a recommendation on November 11 that employers consider allowing their employees, to the extent possible, to work from home.
 IDPH stated that the aim of this de-densification recommendation “is to reduce transmission as we head into the holidays so businesses and schools can remain open.”

 Throughout this pandemic, the university has sought to comply with not only the mandates but also the guidance and recommendations from state and local public health officials.
 We believe our efforts as a university to do so are a primary contributor to the relatively low number of COVID-19 cases that we have seen on our campus, as reflected in our bi-weekly surveillance testing.
 Accordingly, we will continue to act in accordance with public health mandates, guidance, and recommendations.

 We wish to be clear that we are not canceling classes or closing the residence halls.
 The university will continue to function as it has been, and it will continue to do so in accordance with public health mandates, guidance, and recommendations.
 We ask all members of our community to again review these mandates, guidance, and recommendations, which are at https://www.chicago.gov/city/en/sites/covid-19/home.html.
 We also urge everyone, especially our students, to follow the rules on social gatherings, which are currently limited to generally no more than six people.